 Configure an AS2 partner

-An AS2 partner is a set of configuration properties that define how the AS2 cloud relay will send or receive electronic data from another system (another business partner).
+An AS2 partner is a set of configuration properties that define how QBridge will send or receive electronic data from another system (another business partner).
+All of these details should be provided to you by your business partner (they define the values, not you, you just need to add them to your AS2 portal).

 Used for reporting and display purposes, not sent to partner.